Topics » In The Kitchen » Cooking Power-Packed Whole Grains

 3 ½ cups

-Grains vary in cooking times.
-Some of the variables depend on the age of the grain, the variety, and the pan being used for cooking.
-If the grain is not as tender as you like when the cooking time is up, simply add more water and continue cooking.
+As you can see in the chart, cooking times often vary.
+Variables include the age of the grain, the variety, and the cooking pan you use.
+If the grain is not as tender as you would like it to be when the cooking time is up, simply add more water and continue cooking.
+Conversely, if the grain is well cooked before all the liquid is absorbed, drain the excess liquid and serve.

 1. Hearty Barley Vegetable Soup